-In June of 2018, after more than a year of study and community participation, the Board of Education decided to transition to three elementary schools beginning in the 2019-2020 school year: Franklyn S. Barry Elementary School, F. E. Smith Elementary School, and Randall Elementary School.
+In June of 2018, after more than a year of study and community participation, the Board of Education decided to transition to three elementary schools beginning in the 2019-2020 school year: Franklyn S. Barry Primary School, F. E. Smith Intermediate School, and Randall Middle School.
 The Board determined that Barry will house grades K-2, Smith will be comprised of grades 3 & 4, and Randall will be comprised of grades 5 & 6.
 We have begun to prepare for the transition to three elementary schools.
 The facilities study page has been archived and is available here.

 Questions and Answers about the Transition